About the Homeless Coordinating and Financing Council

 Homeless Coordinating and Financing Council Members

-The Council consists of eighteen members, representing ten state agency heads or their designees, six members appointed by the Governor representing statewide organizations and homeless advocacy groups, one stakeholder appointed by the Senate Committee on Rules, and one stakeholder appointed by Speaker of the Assembly.
+The Council consists of up to nineteen members, representing ten state agency heads or their designees, seven members appointed by the Governor representing statewide organizations and homeless advocacy groups, one stakeholder appointed by the Senate Committee on Rules, and one stakeholder appointed by Speaker of the Assembly.
 Meet the Council Members

 The Council may also invite stakeholders, individuals who have experienced homelessness, members of philanthropic communities, and experts to participate in meetings, or provide information to the Council as needed.